viveris/uMTP-Responder/README.md

 ### Successfully tested client operating systems

-- Windows 7, Windows 10, Linux, Android.
+- Windows 7, Windows 10, Windows 11, Linux, Android.

 ## How to build it ?